kellyxglobal/-bookmarklink/README.md

 2. Navigate to the project directory: cd bookmarklink

-2. Install the required dependencies:
+2. Install the required dependencies: pip install -r requirements.txt
-"pip3 install virtualenv"
--Import the Microsoft GPG key by running the following command in the terminal: wget -q https://packages.microsoft.com/keys/microsoft.asc -O- | sudo apt-key add -

--Enable the Visual Studio Code repository by running the following command: sudo add-apt-repository "deb [arch=amd64] https://packages.microsoft.com/repos/vscode stable main"

--Update the package list by running: sudo apt update

 3. Set up the environment variables:
 -Create a .env file in the root directory of the project and define the following variables: